 - Brakes meant for high duty cycle, high-speed or high torque stopping

-Through the use of current technological advancements, there has been significant improvements to the structural and mechanical portions of overhead cranes.
-Control systems are one of the most important aspects of overhead crane and hoists and without them the machine would be unable to function or perform in a safe, reliable and efficient manner.
+Through the use of current technological advancements, there have been significant improvements to the structural and mechanical portions of overhead cranes.
+Control systems are one of the most important aspects of overhead crane and hoists and without them, the machine would be unable to function or perform in a safe, reliable and efficient manner.
 Today’s control technology is all about the precision handling of materials with speed and efficiency.

 There are many reasons why people invest in modernizing their cranes.
-Not only does it help to save money but it is environmental friendly by reducing the amount of waste that would naturally occur from replacing an entire crane.
+Not only does it help to save money but it is environmentally friendly by reducing the amount of waste that would naturally occur from replacing an entire crane.

 So, whether your crane has gone into disrepair from lack of maintenance or if it is just no longer meeting your lifting requirements you will be able to fix many of the issues you are currently experiencing with through the modernization of it.

 Are you looking to modernize your crane?

 What benefits do you think to occur when you modernize a crane?

 Comment below and share your thoughts!